The E. M. Viquesney "Spirit of the American Doughboy" Database

 There is a nearby monument to Crooksville’s fallen firefighters.

 Doughboy Searchers Bill and Kathie Plack of Herminie, Pennsylvania, report that the statue was taken down to be refurbished around 2007.
 The missing bayonet is now replaced, but there is still no rifle sling.
-For some reason the statue's base has been evened with the level of the top of the pedestal.
+In the photos above, note that the statue's base was at some time cut off or set into the top of the pedestal.
+Also note that the base was once white but is now brick.

 The dates it was moved from the cemetery to the past location at 22 China Street, and from there to its current location in front of the city's new Municipal Building have not been determined, though the last move occurred sometime after September, 2005.